 Head of Social på SKF

 Sarah Larsson Bernhardt is Global Head of Social at SKF, one of Sweden’s largest brands in terms of global expansion.
 You can find the brand in 130 markets around the world.
-So the local adaptation of the content is important.
+So making localized content is important.

 – Although we are a global company based in Sweden, Swedes are very good at English and we exist in markets where English is spoken – it’s not always the case.
 If we are on social media, and social media is about the relationship between brand and consumer, then we have to communicate in local languages to be credible, she says.